keirthana/anbox-cloud-docs/howto/dashboard/landing.md

 (sec-register-ubuntu-one-appliance)=
 ### Register an Ubuntu One account in Anbox Cloud Appliance

-If you followed the instructions in the [Install the Anbox Cloud Appliance on a dedicated machine](https://discourse.ubuntu.com/t/install-appliance/22681) tutorial or in [How to install the Anbox Cloud Appliance](https://discourse.ubuntu.com/t/how-to-install-the-anbox-cloud-appliance/29702), you already registered your Ubuntu One account.
+If you followed the instructions in the {ref}`tut-installing-appliance` tutorial, you already registered your Ubuntu One account.

 To add more accounts, use the following command: